ahamedyaserarafath/dotfiles/docker/README.md

 yum install docker-ce
 docker --version
 ```
-10. Install docker-ce with proxy
+10. Install docker-ce with proxy and To start the docker with uri

 /usr/lib/systemd/system/docker.service
 ```